hobbyquaker/waldorf/docs/README.header.md

     -c ij6osdf3ofnidp199ronuinwne:town-square \
     -c hiirtud1spfwmfegd3pejamzsr:another-channel
 ```
-The -t option supplies the Secret Mattermost generated for the Outgoing Webhook, the -c options define Dhannels and the
+The -t option supplies the Secret Mattermost generated for the Outgoing Webhook, the -c options define Channels and the
 Secrets of the Incoming Webhooks.